kdkasad/home-server/README.md

 #### Infrastructure & security
 - [Authentik](https://goauthentik.io), a self-hosted identity provider.
   Acts as a central authentication system for other services.
+- [WireGuard](https://wireguard.com), a modern VPN protocol.
+  Allows secure access to the server and home network from anywhere.
 - [Bitwarden](https://bitwarden.com) password manager,
   using [Vaultwarden](https://github.com/dani-garcia/vaultwarden).